TonySoloProjects/network_log_visualization/README.md

 data visualization routines were created to interactively determine the count and type of failures between servers.

-The user can interact with the figure through drop down menus or sliders, or simply click on a node in the graphic to see send, receive, or send and receive errors between that node and others.
+The user can interact with the figure through dropdown menus or sliders, or simply click on a node in the graphic to see send, receive, or send and receive errors between that node and others.

 Each node's color indicates the total number of errors for that node.